tinohertlein/timesheet-wizard/README.md

 **generate-exports**

 - downloading the json-representation of the timesheets from S3
-- generating Excel files from that
+- generating Excel and PDF files from that
-- storing the Excel files again on S3
+- storing the Excel and PDF files again on S3

 **import-from-clockify** is a [Micronaut application](https://micronaut.io/) written in Kotlin, built with Gradle and deployed to AWS Lambda as a GraalVM native image with a custom runtime.